Sandra Bell29 Jul 2024

 The nature of devolution deals is changing.
 Some of the longer-standing MCAs like Liverpool and Greater Manchester are the result of deals started a decade ago, based on a city region and comprising local authority leaders as well as an elected metro mayor.

-Now, as part of its levelling up agenda, the government has promised that by 2030 “every part of England that wants one” will have an “expansive devolution deal” backed by a funding settlement.
-A complex roll-out of devolution deals across England has followed, including new deals with or without mayors, a county level, and a deepening of existing deals (the so-called Trailblazer deals).
+As part of its levelling up agenda, the Conservative government promised that by 2030 “every part of England that wants one” will have an “expansive devolution deal” backed by a funding settlement.
+A complex roll-out of devolution deals across England followed, including new deals with or without mayors, a county level, and a deepening of existing deals (the so-called Trailblazer deals).

 A confusing and complex picture around the country